Mbed-TLS/mbedtls-test/resources/docker_files/README.md

 cd mbedtls-test/dev_envs/docker_files
 sudo docker build --network=host -t ubuntu-18.04 -f ubuntu-18.04/Dockerfile .
 ```
 This creates an image from the specified file.
-The built image is maintained by docker in it's own workspace on the host.
+The built image is maintained by docker in its own workspace on the host.
 Don't worry where the built image is gone!
-From this point the built image is referred by it's tag name.
+From this point the built image is referred by its tag name.
 For example ```ubuntu-18.04```.
 See [Listing images](#listing-images) below.

 Note: `--network=host` may or may not be necessary depending on your machine's
 configuration, including whether you're using a VPN or not.